GreatThirdRail.org Home

 Photo by P. Stringham, from the collection of William Raia

 A freight train led by locomotives 3003 and 3004, is heading east through the Wheaton station while car 414 sits on the westbound track.
-Note the jumpers draped over the fencing between tracks.
-We have wonder about the jumpers hanging off of the end of car 414.
-Click here for a larger version.
+Note the jumpers draped over the fencing between tracks and those hanging off of the end of car 414.

 Photo from the collection of William Raia